Mouthwash: Use

 Common use involves rinsing the mouth with about 20–50 ml of mouthwash.
 The wash is typically swished or gargled for about half a minute and then spat out.
 Most companies suggest not drinking water immediately after using mouthwash.
 In some brands, the expectorate is stained, so that one can see the bacteria and debris.

 Mouthwash should not be used immediately after brushing the teeth so as not to wash away the beneficial fluoride residue left from the toothpaste.
 Similarly, the mouth should not be rinsed out with water after brushing.
 Patients were told to "spit don't rinse" after toothbrushing as part of a National Health Service campaign in the UK.
 A fluoride mouthrinse can be used at a different time of the day to brushing.

 Gargling is where the head is tilted back, allowing the mouthwash to sit in the back of the mouth while exhaling, causing the liquid to bubble.
 Gargling is practiced in Japan for perceived prevention of viral infection.
 One commonly used way is with infusions or tea.
 In some cultures, gargling is usually done in private, typically in a bathroom at a sink so the liquid can be rinsed away.

-Dangerous misuse

 Serious harm and even death can quickly result from ingestion due to the high alcohol content and other substances harmful to ingestion present in some brands of mouthwash.
-Zero percent alcohol mouthwashes do exist, as well as many other formulations for different needs (covered in the above sections).
+Zero percent alcohol mouthwashes do exist, as well as many other formulations for different needs (covered in the following sections).

 These risks may be higher in toddlers and young children if they are allowed to use toothpaste and/or mouthwash unsupervised, where they may swallow it.
 Misuse in this way can be avoided with parental admission or supervision and by using child-safe forms or a children's brand of mouthwash.

-Surrogate alcohol use such as ingestion of mouthwash is a common cause of death among homeless people during winter months, because a person can feel warmer after drinking it.
+Surrogate alcohol use such as ingestion of mouthwash is a common cause of death among homeless due to the inclusion of toxic substances in these products.